willist/vim_local/README.rst

 #.
 Replace vimrc with the following::

     fun!
 MySys()
-        return "windows"
+        " return "windows"
+        " return "linux"
+        " return "max"
     endfun

     set runtimepath=<repository>,$VIMRUNTIME
     source <repository>/_vimrc

-where <repository> is the location of the cloned repository.
+#.
+Replace <repository> with absolute path to this repository
+#.
+Uncomment the line in fun!
+MySys which corresponds to your OS